Funan (film): Plot summary

 Unable to stand it any longer, Meng makes a break for the border - Khuon runs after to wish him luck but is caught by a Khmer Rouge guard.
 Sok kills him, saving Khuon's life.
 Khuon and Chou make it back, but another vengeful Khmer Rouge kills Sok in retribution.
 The group is moved again on trains, and Chou is separated from the child she was trusted to look after.
 The train stops when one of the Khmer Rouge's daughters is drowning in a well, and Khuon helps save her, angering Chou.
 Soon after, the men and woman are driven to separate camps leaving only Chou, her mother, and Lili.
 Months pass.
 The Khmer Rouge woman who would have drowned, Peuv, attempts to give thanks by sneaking food to Chou and her family, but Chou rejects it despite their starvation, as a means of keeping her dignity.
 Chou's mother notices that one of the guards fancies Lili, and encourages her to use this to attain food.
-But when the guard rapes her, Lili hangs herself.
+But after it is implied that the guard rapes her, Lili hangs herself.
 At long last, Hout makes it back from the men's camp, saying he got separated from Khuon.
 But when he hears about what happened to Lili, he finds the guard who did it and burns him alive in a thatched hut.
 He is killed, alongside an innocent old woman accused of being a sympathizer.
 Chou's mother dies of starvation.

 Years pass and an emaciated Khuon finds Chou in an infirmary.
 He says he's found Sovanh, and she musters the last of her strength to move on.
 The Cambodian-Vietnamese War begins, and as Vietnamese forces advance on their camp, the two make one final break to find Sovanh.
 They're seen by Peuv, who covers for them, allowing their escape.
 After journeying far and wide, they finally find the group of children, seemingly abandoned, and among them is Sovanh.